mshastryieeeorg/Disclosures/README.md

 We are a team of **technical and non-technical professionals** who understand that **endless consultancy and consistency** can be **_Tiring_**.

-While we seek **long-term relationships with financial gain**, we value **good, honest written and spoken communication**—irrespective of the stakeholders involved.
+While we seek **long-term relationships with financial gain**, we value **good, honest written and spoken communication**, irrespective of the stakeholders involved.

 ## Ethics